 The mainstream view is that the licenses were intended to be compatible and so the GPL should be read to be compatible with the BSD license.
 This means that, since the BSD license does not mention sublicensing, the additional downstream permissions granted by the copyright holder take effect no matter what, and the 7(b) reasonable legal notices section should be read broadly enough to allow additional non-removable permissions granted by the copyright holder of certain contributions, provided the permissions only govern those contributions specifically.
 It is worth noting that the Software Freedom Law Center has dedicated significant resources towards publishing viewpoints explaining this specific position.

-Another view I have heard is to read the BSD license as allowing sublicensing and read the GPL as requiring a right to sublicense, and then read removal of permissions not as a sublicense per se but just as a notice that the code cannot be safely treated as BSD-licensed.
+Another view I have heard (from Eben Moglen shortly after the GPL v3 was finalized, but to be honest I don't know if his view has changed) is to read the BSD license as allowing sublicensing and read the GPL as requiring a right to sublicense, and then read removal of permissions not as a sublicense per se but just as a notice that the code cannot be safely treated as BSD-licensed.
 But if this is the case and the BSD license does not grant that right, then it raises significant legal issues.
 As a software developer I don't feel like I can accept this interpretation of both licenses safely.

 These controversies and others conspire to create a situation where there exists significant uncertainty about how one can safely utilize the software in the creation of new products.
 In general, one cannot go far wrong by following community norms, which treats the BSD license as compatible and linking to proprietary software and libraries as problematic, but these could be destabilized in the future with litigation and so it is a significant concern.